mtumilowicz/cryptography-rsa-workshop/README.md

     * [Cipher Block Chaining](https://www.youtube.com/watch?v=L4HaxfCRRs0)
     * [Encrypting with Block Ciphers](https://www.youtube.com/watch?v=oVCCXZfpu-w)

+## disclaimer
+* only for workshop purposes
+    * for example: given implementation of RSA does not have padding

 ## preface
 * goals of this workshop
     * introduction to asymmetric cryptography